Terms and Conditions

 (d) The Customer may not place or cause to be placed in the Supplier’s Equipment any material other than Waste as described in the current Waste Description.

-4.4 The Customer warrants and undertakes with respect to each container ordered to be placed other than on private property
+4.4 The Customer warrants and undertakes with respect to each container ordered to be placed other than on private property that:

 (a) the permission of the Highway Authority has been duly obtained under Section 139 Highways Act 1980;

 (b) the said permission will be kept in force by the extension or renewal as necessary until either the container is removed or until the expiry of three working days notice is given to us to remove the container;

 (c) the Customer will ensure the observation and performance at all times of all the Conditions subject to which the aforesaid permission is granted, and in particular will ensure the container is properly lighted throughout the hours of darkness;

 (d) the Customer will not remove the container from the place where it is deposited without first obtaining both written permission of the Highway Authority and the Supplier; and